A Caribbean Mystery

-A Caribbean Mystery is a work of detective fiction by British writer Agatha Christie, first published in the UK by the Collins Crime Club on 16 November 1964 and in the United States by Dodd, Mead and Company the following year.
+A Caribbean Mystery is a mystery novel by the English writer Agatha Christie, first published in the UK by the Collins Crime Club on 16 November, 1964 and in the United States by Dodd, Mead and Company the following year.
 The UK edition retailed at sixteen shillings (16/-) and the US edition at $4.50.
 It features the detective Miss Marple.

-Two reviewers at the time the novel was published said that Agatha Christie was returning to the top of her form.
-A critic writing in 1990 judged this plot to be standard fare for any writer who travels to the Caribbean and needs double duty out of a vacation.
+The novel was generally well-received by reviewers, and has been adapted multiple times for film, television and radio.

-Two of the major characters reappear in the novel Nemesis, published in 1971.
-Jason Rafiel reappears posthumously, and his assistant Esther Walters assists Miss Marple in the early chapters of the subsequent story.
+According to the literary scholar John Curran, the original working title of the novel was 'Shadow in Sunlight.'